-[Video] Little Boy Dies Under Sedation During Dental Procedure
+Little Boy Dies Under Sedation During Dental Procedure [Video]

 “He was just saying how he gave him just a little extra dosage to make sure he didn’t wake up through the procedure.”

 After a little while, something went seriously wrong.
 The boy was given CPR and 911 was called, but the boy passed away.
-Vancouver Police revealed that there was not currently a criminal investigation, but did say that his cause of death will be confirmed in six to eight weeks, after the autopsy and toxicology report comes back.
+Vancouver Police revealed that there was not currently a criminal investigation but did say that his cause of death will be confirmed in six to eight weeks, after the autopsy and toxicology report comes back.

 Vancouver Fire Department stated that when they received the call from the dental office, it was reported that the boy suffered cardiac arrest.
 Curry is very upset and determined to find out what happened to her son.
 She claims that she had never heard of a child dying at the dentist.